Arch Linux

+Arch Linux (/ɑːrtʃ/) is an open source, rolling release Linux distribution.
+Arch Linux is kept up-to-date by regularly updating the individual pieces of software that it comprises.
+Arch Linux is intentionally minimal, and is meant to be configured by the user during installation so they may add only what they require.

+Arch Linux provides monthly "snapshots" which are used as installation media.

 Pacman, a package manager written specifically for Arch Linux, is used to install, remove and update software packages.

-Arch Linux uses a rolling release model, meaning there are no "major releases" of completely new versions of the system; a regular system update is all that is needed to obtain the latest Arch software; the installation images released every month by the Arch team are simply up-to-date snapshots of the main system components.
+Also, the Arch User Repository (AUR), which is the community-driven software repository for Arch Linux provides packages not included in the official repositories and alternative versions of packages; AUR packages can be downloaded and built manually, or installed through an AUR 'helper'.

-Arch Linux has comprehensive documentation, consisting of a community-run wiki known as the ArchWiki.
+Arch Linux has comprehensive documentation in the form of a community-run wiki known as the ArchWiki.

 History

-Inspired by CRUX, another minimalist distribution, Judd Vinet started the Arch Linux project in March 2002.
+Inspired by CRUX, another minimalist distribution, Judd Vinet began the Arch Linux project in March 2002.
 The name was chosen because Vinet liked the word's meaning of "the principal," as in "arch-enemy".

-Originally only for 32-bit x86 CPUs, the first x86_64 installation ISO was released in April 2006.
+Originally only for IA-32 (32-bit x86) CPUs, the first x86-64 installation standard ISO image was released in April 2006.

 Vinet led Arch Linux until 1 October 2007, when he stepped down due to lack of time, transferring control of the project to Aaron Griffin.

-The migration to systemd as its init system started in August 2012, and it became the default on new installations in October 2012.
-It replaced the SysV-style init system, used since the distribution inception.
+The migration to systemd as its init system began in August 2012, and it became the default on new installations in October 2012.
+It replaced the SysV-style init system, used since the distribution's inception.

 The end of i686 support was announced in January 2017, with the February 2017 ISO being the last one including i686 and making the architecture unsupported in November 2017.
 Since then, the community derivative Arch Linux 32 can be used for i686 hardware.

 On 24 February 2020, Aaron Griffin announced that due to his limited involvement with the project, he would, after a voting period, transfer control of the project to Levente Polyak.
 This change also led to a new 2-year term period being added to the Project Leader position.

-In March 2021, Arch Linux developers were thinking of porting Arch Linux packages to x86_64-v3. x86-64-v3 roughly correlates to Intel Haswell era of processors.
+In March 2021, Arch Linux developers were thinking of porting Arch Linux packages to x86_64-v3, roughly correlating to the Intel Haswell era of processors.

 In April 2021, Arch Linux installation images began including a guided installation script by default.

 In late 2021, the Arch Linux developers released Pacman 6.0, which enabled parallel downloads.

 In February 2022, the Arch Linux developers began offering debug packages.

+In September 2024, Valve partnered with Arch Linux developers to support ongoing development efforts with the focus on build service infrastructure and secure signing enclave.

+On 14 August 2025, the Arch User Repository, the Arch Linux Forums and the Arch Linux website were hit by a distributed denial-of-service attack.
+As a result of the attack web services became temporarily unavailable and downloads from the AUR were severely slowed down or impossible.